mitchelldmiller/quick-mail-wp-plugin/readme.txt

 * Quick Mail is not distributed with translations.

-* Visit [Quick Mail Translations](https://translate.wordpress.org/projects/wp-plugins/quick-mail) for translations and more information.

-* Please help translate Quick Mail.
-A .pot file is included for new translators.
+* A .pot file is included for new translators.

 == Frequently Asked Questions ==